- The Distance Carbon FLZ is a premium lightweight, semi-adjustable, z-fold trekking pole with carbon shaft.

 Black Diamond offers women’s versions of the Distance Carbon Z and Distance Carbon FLZ poles, but their website doesn’t explain what makes them women-specific.
 They’re a different shade of blue and only come in small and medium lengths, otherwise the difference isn’t clear to me.

-I’m a big fan of my Distance Carbon FLZ Poles and would buy them again in hindsight.
+I love my Distance Carbon FLZ Poles and would buy them again in hindsight.
 Their balance of light weight, packable design, and moderate adjustability is perfect for my use cases of lightweight backpacking, occasional peakbagging, intense day hikes, and outdoorsy travel.

 If you don’t care about short packed length, you might be better off with an ultralight telescoping carbon pole.
 You’ll get a larger adjustable range (necessary for certain types of shelters) and competitive weight, often for less money.
 For example:

-If you’re still on the fence about the Black Diamond Distance Carbon FLZ poles, here are my simplified recommendations:
+If you’re still on the fence about the Black Diamond Distance Carbon FLZ poles, here are my recommendations:

 - Get the Distance Carbon FLZ if: You’re an ultralight or lightweight backpacker who values weight, packability, and shelter compatibility.